yottapanda/website/content/posts/oauth.md

 The typical use-case for RSA is for Donald to send me a secure message.
 To do this, he would write his message and encrypt it with my public key.
 He would then send this encrypted message to me.
 Anyone who tries to read it along the way cannot because it is encrypted.
 I would then use my private key (that I've hopefully not leaked) to decrypt and read Donald's message.

 The other use-case would be if I've sent a message to Donald, and he wants to be sure it came from me.
 In this scenario, I would encrypt my message with my private key before sending it to him.
 Donald would be able to decrypt it with my public key only if the message was encrypted with my private key.
 This implies that the message did indeed, come from me.
 (Assuming again, that I haven't accidentally leaked my private key)

+So what use-case is suited to RS256?

+That's right, the second one!
+It allows us to verify the signature came from who we expect.

+## That's All Folks

+Congratulations or I'm sorry, somehow you've made it this far... you either love security or need to touch grass.

+Either way, next time you click ‘Sign in with Google,’ you’ll know exactly what’s happening under the hood.

+And remember, passwords bad, use a password manager (randomly generated per website) if you have to use them, otherwise I hear passkeys are in fashion at the moment.